“I like a good challenge”

-MP: I mean, we were never particularly encouraged to pick our area of interest, but at home we were always discussing science since we were children and that was part of our life.
+MP: I mean, we were never particularly encouraged to pick our area of interest, but at home, we were always discussing science since we were children and that was part of our life.
 Both of my parents were working, both in academia and industry so it was kind of just our natural environment where we grew up.
 We are five siblings and four out of five are in different natural sciences so it is quite funny.
-I have now two kids and my daughter, she’s 15, she’s gonna go to gymnasium next year and she’s also leaning towards natural sciences, but she’s good in music, too, so let’s see what happens.
+I have now two kids and my daughter, she’s 15, she’s gonna go to gymnasium next year and she’s also leaning towards natural sciences, but she’s good at music, too, so let’s see what happens.

-Is that something that you make consciously or that you think about, women, leadership.
+Is that something that you make consciously or that you think about, women, leadership?
 Your company was once nearly 50% men, 50% women.

 MP: We are still pretty good.

 MP: No, no. We don’t select people by – really not – by gender.
 We need the best, either being technology developers, software engineers, but I guess somehow it is true that we get a lot of female applicants and I take that very positively.
 I think for them it is somehow more natural and attractive to apply to a company where there is a female CEO.
 I think there is some truth in that, but in general, I really would like to use this opportunity that I have being in the leading position to lead by example but also help other women to climb that ladder.

 I think that’s where we as women have failed a bit so far.
 You often see women that climb up and they take up these leading positions, they don’t necessarily are in the mood to support the new generations.
 I think that is very important.
 Because if we don’t create this ecosystem, we will never see this 50% of women that we expect at some stage in leading positions.
 We need to create enough of women being in the jobs and staying in jobs, climbing the ladder, and not leaving after they have family or kids.
 There’s a lot of support that needs to come from us that are working in this setup, also from the environment, better child care, or organizing flexible working schemes.